📖 rebates Guide · 8 min read

 Federal Section 30C Tax Credit

 The Alternative Fuel Vehicle Refueling Property Credit (Section 30C) is the most valuable incentive for most homeowners.
-Under the Inflation Reduction Act (2022), this credit was extended and enhanced through 2032.
 For residential installations, you receive a tax credit equal to 30% of the total cost of the charger hardware and installation labor, up to $1,000.
 This is a tax credit (not a deduction) — it directly reduces your federal tax liability dollar-for-dollar.
 You must own (not lease) your home and use the property for residential purposes.
 Claim it on IRS Form 8911.
+Note: the residential 30C credit expires June 30, 2026 — file early.

-• •Charger must be ENERGY STAR certified (ChargePoint, JuiceBox, Emporia qualify)
+• Charger should be ENERGY STAR certified (ChargePoint, JuiceBox, Emporia qualify)

 Bay Area Air Quality Management District (BAAQMD) Incentives